eshijia/Open-SUR/README.md

 *Note:* If you just have single network interface, you should not set something like `PUBLIC_INTERFACE=eth1` in **CentOS 7**.
 What we have done has not been tested successfully in CentOS 7.

-After that, you can `cd /opt/stack/devstack`, then `./stack.sh` to whether you environment is reaaly ok with the typical code base.
+After that, you can `cd /opt/stack/devstack`, then `./stack.sh` to whether you environment is really ok with the typical code base.

 ### Checkout our test code ###

 ####Method 1####

-Note that, method 1 healily relies on you current code of **devstack**.
+Note that, method 1 heavily relies on you current code of **devstack**.
 If you are first run our code, I think maybe you should follow method 2.

 We maintain a test branch of **Magnum** on Github.
 If you can use devstack with the local.conf above, it proves that you environment fits the latest magnum.